phuse-org/SENDConform/pages/conform/conform_shacl_shapes.md

 <font class='h3NoTOC'>Data Structure</font>

-Refer back to **Figure 1** to see how age is indirectly associated with an AnimalSubject via a study:participatesIn predicate that leads to an outcome IRI that in turn contains the age value and units.
+Refer back to previous sections to see how age is indirectly associated with an AnimalSubject via a study:participatesIn predicate that leads to an outcome IRI that in turn contains the age value and units.
 Most subjects in the study are the same age (8 Weeks), resulting in a small number of tests in outcome IRIs instead of traditional tests on each age value associated with an Animal Subject.

 <font class='h3NoTOC'>Translation into SHACL</font>